lesmaleinad/codenames/README.md

 The Codemaster can give two special guess amounts:
 * **0:** This means that the word given is strictly **not** related to any of the correct cards on the table.
 Operatives are allowed unlimited guesses.

 * **Unlimited:** This means that the Operatives should freely guess anything they think could be right.
 This is useful if there is a backlog of guesses they want to make from other rounds, but the Codemaster still wants to give them a word to guess with as well.
-In the app, this can be express as giving '99' guesses.
+In the app, this can be expressed by giving '99' guesses.

 ### End of Game